-- Will my child be cared for by a child care centre, family day care, family or another option? - Would I rather it was closer to work or home? - Are the carers familiar with handling expressed breast milk (EBM)? - What are the carers approach to sleep and settling? - I will speak to my employer and investigate a return to work policy that supports breastfeeding employees and the support they might already have in place.
+- Will my child be cared for by a childcare centre, family day care, family or another option? - Would I rather it was closer to work or home? - Are the carers familiar with handling expressed breast milk (EBM)? - What is the carers approach to sleep and settling? - I will speak to my employer and investigate a return-to-work policy that supports breastfeeding employees and the support they might already have in place.